Danielius124/codingChallengeInventi/README.md

     "dateTo": "2021-05-25",
     "dateFrom": "2021-05-23"
 }
 12. Happy Review, sorry could not add test because of lack of time!
 Hope to see you and talk with you!
-(Not good at testing)
+(Not good with Junit testing)
 13. Not really sure about data i used because i have to improvise and do it on my self.
 There is lot ways to improve the code and do custom validations!